 Another city spot, Yase in Kyoto’s northeastern quarter is both easily accessible and great for families in the mood for fun.
 Walking down the steps from Yase Hieizanguchi station will bring you to a pristine nature spot boasting leafy trees and clear, flowing water.
 The pebbled banks offer enough room to lounge and barbecue while the shallow water means that kids can be left to their own devices.
 If you want to get the most out of this spot, KS strongly advises putting your towel down early as it gets busy!

 Access: From Kawaramachi, take the short walk to Gion-Shijo station and take a limited express on the Keihan line to Demachiyanagi station.
 Transfer here, taking the Eizan Dentetsu to Yase Hieizanguchi station.

 Oto River at Kawayu Onsen, Wakayama

 For fun seekers in the mood for a more traditional Japanese experience, nothing beats this geothermal wonder where hot water rises from deep underground into the pebble banks of an emerald green river.
+In winter you can even dig your own onsen in the riverbed.
 It’s a bit of a trek from the cities so it might be an idea to stay at one of the onsen resorts which, although costing up to ¥15,000 per person per night, offer the genuine Japanese experience with superb meals included.